Freshwater Turtles in the Corowa Region

 All three species are found in our creeks and rivers, with the Eastern Long Neck Turtles also commonly found in farm dams and wetlands.

-Due to threats such as the widespread drought, fox predation and human activities, evidence suggests that many freshwater turtle species are in decline in Australia.
+Due to threats such as drought, fox predation and human activities, evidence suggests that many freshwater turtle species are in decline in Australia.
 Other threats to freshwater turtles include draining swamps and wetlands, pollution and disease.

 Corowa District Landcare would like to encourage the local community to help protect our freshwater turtles.
 People can help by tracking turtle populations using the TurtleSAT app to record turtle or nest sightings they come across.
 Its easy!
 Just download the app onto your mobile phone, then register and create a login.
 You can zoom into your local area, click the pin button or place a marker on the map, then just click to add a sighting.
-For more information visit the TurtleSAT website.

 How to protect turtle nests from predation